 “Any ideas about what we can do?”

 “These gangs have no respect for anyone except for other gangs.
 We gotta have some strength of our own.
 I’m working on that one.”

 “Whadda ya mean?”

 ‘Just that I made some calls, man.
 You keep your girlfriend calm.
 We’ll work this out.”

 His confidence fills me with renewed respect for my wayward cousin.
 The sense of dread that Tina gave me begins to lift.
 We drive to the South Bronx, Joey finding his way easily past the empty buildings and burned out cars.
 This section of the City is even more desolate than the Lower Eastside I remember from the previous year.
-Soon we’re in Tina’s family apartment.
+Soon we are in Tina’s family apartment.
 She gives me a big hug, with Pete hugging both of us.
 The reunion is short-lived as the reality of their fear and frustration cuts through our joy of being together.
 Pete remembers Joey from last fall.
-He doesn’t say anything about why they met.
+He does not say anything about why they met.
 The current situation is more dire.
 Tito’s gang called his father, saying the family has to come up with five thousand dollars by noon tomorrow if they want to see Tito alive again.
 He is supposed to drop the money at their hang-out in an abandoned building.
-He’s infuriated at both gangs now; also, there was no way he could raise that much money.
-He’s terrified at what was going to happen with Tito.
+He is infuriated at both gangs now; also, there is no way he could raise that much money.
+He is terrified at what is going to happen with Tito.
 We start to formulate a plan, passing ideas around.
 We realize we have to go through one gang to get to the other gang holding Tito.

 “We’ve got to divide and conquer ‘em,” Joey concludes.

 “But, how?”
 Tina’s dad asks.

 “Whatever.
 When you go to meet them, there’s bound to be someone from the other gang watching them.
 We’ll follow the lookout, to lead us to Tito.
 Pops here can stall, while we snatch Tito.
 Then we’ll rescue him too.”